-8.1 Make a note of what the person has said using his or her own words as soon as practicable.
-Complete an Incident Form and submit to the (insert name of your organisation) Lead Safeguarding or Welfare Officer.
+- Make a note of your concerns. - Make a note of what the person has said using his or her own words as soon as practicable.
+Complete an Incident Form and submit to the (insert name of your organisation) Lead Safeguarding or Welfare Officer. - Remember to make safeguarding personal.
+Discuss your safeguarding concerns with the adult, obtain their view of what they would like to happen, but inform them it's your duty to pass on your concerns to your lead safeguarding or welfare officer. - Describe the circumstances in which the disclosure came about. - Take care to distinguish between fact, observation, allegation and opinion.
+It is important that the information you have is accurate. - Be mindful of the need to be confidential at all times, this information must only be shared with your Lead Safeguarding or Welfare Officer and others on a need to know basis. - If the matter is urgent and relates to the immediate safety of an adult at risk then contact the emergency services immediately.

-- 8.2 As long as it does not increase the risk to the individual, you should explain to them that it is your duty to share your concern with your Lead Safeguarding or Welfare Officer. - 8.3 Describe the circumstances in which the disclosure came about. - 8.4 Take care to distinguish between fact, observation, allegation and opinion.
-It is important that the information you have is accurate. - 8.5 Be mindful of the need to be confidential at all times, this information must only be shared with your Lead Safeguarding or Welfare Officer and others on a need to know basis. - 8.6 If the matter is urgent and relates to the immediate safety of an adult at risk then contact the police immediately.
+8. Safeguarding Adults Flowchart

-9. Safeguarding Adults Flowchart Dealing with Concerns, Suspicions or Disclosure
+Dealing with Concerns, Suspicions or Disclosure